cloudflare/workers-sdk/ISSUE_TRIAGE.md

 Anyone can triage issues as they arrive in the repository.

-New untriaged issues can be found by filtering the issues list for those [not in a project](https://github.com/cloudflare/workers-sdk/issues?q=is%3Aopen+is%3Aissue+-project%3Acloudflare%2F1+-project%3Acloudflare%2F2+).
+New untriaged issues can be found by filtering the issues list for those [not in a project](https://github.com/khulnasoft/workers-sdk/issues?q=is%3Aopen+is%3Aissue+-project%3Acloudflare%2F1+-project%3Acloudflare%2F2+).

 Follow these steps to triage an issue.

-### Step 0: Is this a Pages or Wrangler issue?
+### Step 0: Is this a Pages or Triangle issue?

 If the issue refers only to Pages commands then apply the `pages` label and add the issue to the [Pages](https://github.com/orgs/cloudflare/projects/2) Github project.

-Otherwise, add the issue to the [Wrangler](https://github.com/orgs/cloudflare/projects/1) Github project, set its status to `Untriaged`, and continue to step 1.
+Otherwise, add the issue to the [Triangle](https://github.com/orgs/cloudflare/projects/1) Github project, set its status to `Untriaged`, and continue to step 1.

 ### Step 1: Does the issue have enough information?

 Gauge whether the issue has enough information to act upon.
-This typically includes the version of Wrangler being used and steps to reproduce.
+This typically includes the version of Triangle being used and steps to reproduce.

 - If the issue may be legitimate but needs more information, add the `needs clarification` label.
 - If the issue does not provide clear steps to reproduce the problem then add the `needs reproduction` label.

 These labels can be revisited if the author can provide further clarification.
-You can see a list of issues that need revisiting by filtering on ["needs reproduction" and "needs clarification"](https://github.com/cloudflare/workers-sdk/issues?q=is%3Aopen+is%3Aissue+project%3Acloudflare%2F1+label%3A%22needs+clarification%22).
+You can see a list of issues that need revisiting by filtering on ["needs reproduction" and "needs clarification"](https://github.com/khulnasoft/workers-sdk/issues?q=is%3Aopen+is%3Aissue+project%3Acloudflare%2F1+label%3A%22needs+clarification%22).

 If the issue does have enough information, move on to step 2.

 ### Step 2: Type of issue

-Change the state of the issue in the [Wrangler](https://github.com/orgs/cloudflare/projects/1) to `Backlog`.
+Change the state of the issue in the [Triangle](https://github.com/orgs/cloudflare/projects/1) to `Backlog`.

 - By default, all issues are considered bugs, apply the `bug` label and a priority label.
 - If the issue is a feature request, apply the `enhancement` label.
 Use your judgement to determine